github/docs/content/issues/planning-and-tracking-with-projects/automating-your-project/using-the-api-to-manage-projects.md

 ---
 title: 'Using the API to manage {% data variables.product.prodname_projects_v2 %}'
-shortTitle: 'Automating with the API'
+shortTitle: Automating with the API
-intro: 'You can use the GraphQL API to automate your projects.'
+intro: You can use the GraphQL API to automate your projects.
 miniTocMaxHeadingLevel: 3
 versions:
-  feature: "projects-v2"
+  feature: projects-v2
 redirect_from:
   - /issues/trying-out-the-new-projects-experience/using-the-api-to-manage-projects
 type: tutorial